How to Calculate Taxable Income from Your Salary

 Step 2: Subtracting Above the Line Deductions that Reduce Gross Income

-In order to get from gross income (unadjusted) to net income (adjusted income) we must make adjustments right?
+In order to get from gross income (unadjusted) to net income (adjusted income) we must make adjustments.
+Subtracting expenses or the costs incurred to produce income is legal by the IRS.

 Above the line deductions are the first set of adjustments we must make to our income.
 These deductions get subtracted from the gross income leaving you with an Adjusted Gross Income also referred to often as AGI.

-Investopedia explains “Above-the-line deductions constitute those expenses that are deducted for AGI, while itemized deductions are deducted from this number.
-The “line” is the taxpayer’s AGI, which is the bottom number on the front of the 1040.
-Above-the-line deductions are listed on the bottom half of the front of the 1040 and can be broken down as follows.”
+Investopedia explains “Above-the-line deductions constitute those expenses that are deducted for AGI, while itemized deductions are deducted from this AGI number.
+The “line” is the taxpayer’s AGI, which is the bottom number on the front of the 1040.”

 - Domestic Production Activities